-Sabiha Khanum is arguably the greatest actress the Pakistani screen has ever seen and is widely and deservedly acknowledged as the ‘First Lady of Pakistani cinema’.
+Sabiha Khanum was arguably the greatest actress the Pakistani screen has ever seen and is widely and deservedly acknowledged till date as the ‘First Lady of Pakistani Cinema’.
 Her performances in films like Sassi (1954), Gumnam (1954), Dulla Bhatti (1956), Waadah (1957), Devar Bhabhi (1967) and, in particular, Ek Gunah Aur Sahi (1975) are talked about in raptures by Pakistanis of the older generation even today.

-Sabiha was born Mukhtar Begum in 1935 or 1936 in a village near Gujrat in Punjab.
-Her mother passed away when Sabiha was six.
-Her father sent her back to the village where Sabiha learned to milk cows, get water from the well, make rotis and churn butter.
+Sabiha was born Mukhtar Begum on October 16 in either 1935 or 1936 – it’s not clear – in a village near Gujrat in Punjab.
+Her mother passed away when Sabiha was just six.
+Her father, based in Lahore, then sent her back to the village where Sabiha, brought up by her grandparents, learned to milk cows, get water from the well, make rotis and churn butter.
 As she grew up, her father took her back to the city.
-A friend of his, Mr Khoosat, took her to see Lahore and for the first time in her life, Sabiha watched a movie on the big screen.
+A friend of his, Mr Sultan Khoosat, took her around to see Lahore and for the first time in her life, Sabiha watched a movie on the big screen.
 Soon after, Sabiha visited Radio Pakistan, where Mr Khoosat worked, and on the spur of the moment, she got the chance to sing in a live program.
 A few days later, she saw a play in the theater, where they were holding an audition.
 Sabiha tried for that part and got it.
 The rest as they (always) say is history.

 Sabiha’s first film was Beli (1950), also marking the Pakistani debut of Santosh Kumar who would go on to become Pakistani cinema’s greatest and most popular leading man.
-The film, with the Partition of India as a backdrop, did not do well at the box office.
-Sabiha made it as a star, however, with Do Aansoo (1950), the first ever Urdu silver jubilee film to come of Pakistan.
+The film, with the partition of India as a backdrop, did not, however, do well at the box office.
+Sabiha made it as a star, however, the same year with Do Aansoo (1950), the first ever silver jubilee film of Pakistan in the Urdu language.
 The film, directed by Anwar Kamal Pasha and co-starring Shamim, Gulshan Ara and Santosh Kumar, was based on an earlier Noor Jehan hit Bhaijan (1945) and looks at how a man inadvertantly ruins the lives of his wife and daughter.
-In fact, such was the impact of the film that it was re-made twice subsequently in Pakistan as Dillan da Saude (1969) in Punjabi and Anjuman (1970) in Urdu.
+In fact, such was the impact of the film that it was re-made twice subsequently in Pakistan as Dillan Da Saude (1969) in Punjabi and Anjuman (1970) in Urdu.

 Now a popular leading lady, Sabiha first gained notice as a considerable actress of merit in Sassi (1954) based on the Sassi Punnu legend but even more so in Gumnam (1954) where she expertly played a mentally challenged woman.
 For the latter film, Sabiha devised a shrill laugh for the character, which she used to practice at home.
 Once on hearing her practice, a concerned neighbor came over to find out if all was well with her!